seanj06/Vincenzos/README.md

 ![OpenHamburgerMenu](assets/README-images/hamburger-menu-open.jpg)

-####  Hero Photo section
+- ####  Hero Photo Section
-* This section has a background image of a nice restaurant which gives the users an idea of what to expect when coming to the retaurant.
+  - This section has a background image of a nice restaurant which gives the users an idea of what to expect when coming to the retaurant.

-* The section has a heading with the slogan "The Authentic Dining Experience".
+  - The section has a heading with the slogan "The Authentic Dining Experience".

-* This section includes 2 award transparent boxes which slide down from the top of the page when the page is loaded or refreshed.
+  - This section includes 2 award transparent boxes which slide down from the top of the page when the page is loaded or refreshed.

 ![photosection](assets/README-images/photo-section.jpg)

-####  About us section
+- ####  About Us Section

-* This section gives an overview of where the restaurant is located.
+  - This section gives an overview of where the restaurant is located.
 It also gives a brief history of when the website opened its doors and tells the user that all ingredients are locally sourced and all meals are made fresh.

 ![about-us-section](assets/README-images/aboutus.jpg)

-####  Opening hours section
+- ####  Opening Hours Section

-* This section gives the opening hours of the restaurant.
+  - This section gives the opening hours of the restaurant.

-* It is located on the home page so it is one of the first things the user sees when navigating the site.
+  - It is located on the home page so it is one of the first things the user sees when navigating the site.

 ![opening-hours](assets/README-images/opening-hours.jpg)

-####  Where to find us section
+- ####  Where To Find Us Section

-* This section gives an overview of exactly where the restaurant is loacated and gives information on nearby parking.
+  - This section gives an overview of exactly where the restaurant is loacated and gives information on nearby parking.

-* The section also has an interactive map with a pin location for the restaurant.
+  - The section also has an interactive map with a pin location for the restaurant.

-* This section is located just under the opening hours section for easy user accessibility.
+  - This section is located just under the opening hours section for easy user accessibility.

 ![where-to-find-us](assets/README-images/where-to-find-us.jpg)

-####  Footer
+- ####  Footer

-* The footer contains 3 clickable links to Facebook, Twitter and Instagram, which all open in a new tab.
+  - The footer contains 3 clickable links to Facebook, Twitter and Instagram, which all open in a new tab.

-* The section also contains the restaurant contact phone number and contact email address.
+  - The section also contains the restaurant contact phone number and contact email address.

-* The bottom of the footer contains a disclaimer explaining that this website is fictional and made for project purposes only.
+  - The bottom of the footer contains a disclaimer explaining that this website is fictional and made for project purposes only.

-* The footer contains all relevant information for the user to contact the restaurant and keep up to date with updates by following social media accounts.
+  - The footer contains all relevant information for the user to contact the restaurant and keep up to date with updates by following social media accounts.

 ![footer](assets/README-images/footer.jpg)

-### Menu Page
+- ### Menu Page

-* This page contains an online menu for users to look at the meals available to order at the restaurant.
+  - This page contains an online menu for users to look at the meals available to order at the restaurant.

-* The page contains 4 food sections.
+  - The page contains 4 food sections.
 Starters, Mains, Pizza and Desserts with prices shown for each item and a small image at the head of each section.

 ![menu1](assets/README-images/menu1.jpg)